aylei/kubectl-debug/README.md

 # Contribute

 Feel free to open issues and pull requests.
-Any feedback will be highly appreciated!
+Any feedback is highly appreciated!